Male Monastic Community

 Luang Por Sumedho – Founding Abbot

 Luang Por Sumedho (Ajahn Sumedho) was born in Seattle, Washington in 1934.
-After serving four years in the US Navy as a medic, he completed a BA in Far Eastern Studies and an MA in South Asian Studies.
+After serving four years in the US Navy as a medic, he completed a BA in Far Eastern Studies and a MA in South Asian Studies.